zengulus-d-and-d-tools/5e-unified-roller-base/docs/TournamentBracket.md

 Double-elimination bracket manager with SVG wiring.
 Ideal for Ravnica pit fights, sport broadcasts, or guild trials.

 ## Setup & Structure
-- **Modal Intake** – Paste 4–64 names (one per line), optionally shuffle seeding, then click Generate.
+- **Modal Intake** – Paste at least 3 names (one per line), optionally shuffle seeding, then click Generate.
 The modal can be reopened anytime by hitting `New Bracket` in the hero actions.
 - **Bracket Rendering** – Winners and Losers brackets render together with curved drop lines, BYE handling, and space for the Grand Final reset path.
 - **Auto-Fit** – Use the hero `Auto-Fit` button to recenter the SVG whenever you resize the window or add massive player lists.